Bylaws of the Aerodigestive Society

 2. Membership and Society Committee

-It shall be the duty of the Membership and Society Committee to examine candidates’ qualifications for membership (Fellowship) into the Aerodigestive Society and report its recommendations to the Board.
-The Membership and Society Committee will be responsible for communication between and amongst the various disciplines that enter into the area of pediatric aerodigestive care.
-This Committee will be responsible for coordinating and implementing educational programs in the many interrelated areas of pediatric aerodigestive care.
+It shall be the duty of the Membership and Society Committee to examine candidates’ qualifications for Fellowship into the Aerodigestive Society and report its recommendations to the Board.
+This committee should also maintain focus on growing the Society’s membership and presence, including internationally.
+Likewise, the Society will employ the Membership and Society Committee to vet individual aerodigestive programs and award authentication to programs meeting certain criteria.
+This committee will be responsible for coordinating and implementing educational programs in the many interrelated areas of pediatric aerodigestive care (e.g. webinars).

 3. Strategic Committee

-The Strategic Committee will be responsible for long-range planning as it pertains to the prosecution of the mission and goals of the Aerodigestive Society.
-The Strategic Committee will consider and make recommendations to the Executive Committee and to the Board regarding the Society’s arenas of activity, the technological vehicles and timing the Society should consider in performing these activities, and the ways the Society continues to differentiate itself from other health care societies and thus add to the value of the Aerodigestive Society.
+The Strategic Committee will be responsible for long-range planning as it pertains to the prosecution of the mission and goals of the Aerodigestive Society as well as the growth of the Society.
+The Strategic Committee will consider and make recommendations to the Executive Committee and to the Board regarding the Society’s arenas of activity, meeting location and host institutions, relationships with other societies, the technological vehicles and timing the Society should consider in performing these activities, and the ways the Society continues to differentiate itself from other health care societies and thus add to the value of the Aerodigestive Society.
+This committee will be responsible for communication between and amongst the various disciplines that enter into the area of pediatric aerodigestive care.
 The Strategic committee will consider and report on the economic costs of implementing its recommendations.

 4. Patient Liaison Committee

-The Patient Liaison Committee is tasked with proposing to the Board and the Executive Committee the use of Society revenues available for patient-facing activities to create a valuable interaction between Society members and aerodigestive patients.
+The Patient Liaison Committee is tasked with proposing to the Board and the Executive Committee the use of Society revenues available for patient-facing activities to create a valuable interaction between Society members and aerodigestive patients and their families.
 The Patient Liaison Committee may propose patient councils to advise the Aerodigestive Society.
 The Patient Liaison Committee shall interact with aerodigestive disorder-related-groups on behalf of the Aerodigestive Society to foster mutual education, agenda-setting and research activity.
+This committee may have members that are not Fellows of the society (e.g. family member, patient).

 J. Ex-Officio Committee Members

-The President, President Elect, Secretary, and Treasurer are ex-officio members of all committees and shall have a vote.
+The President, President Elect, Past President and Past Past President as well as Secretary, and Treasurer are ex-officio members of all standing committees and shall have a vote.

 L. Compensation of Directors